Digital Donor Stewardship: 4 Tactics to Build Better Relationships Online

 As an example, check out this fantastic article from Doctors without Borders.
 One of their supporters, a doctor, and painter, held an event to sell his paintings at a cafe in Vancouver to fundraise for the organization.
 A unique story that showcases a donor and their dedication to the mission.

 So you’re convinced.
 You need to make this a regular activity.
-Donor feature campaigns can be as simple as mentioning and thanking them on social media, or as elaborate as a video interview, or anywhere in between.
+Donor feature campaigns can be as simple as mentioning and thanking them on social media, as elaborate as a video interview, or anywhere in between.

 Digital Donor Stewardship Tactic #3: Reporting and Story-Based Content